-The Enel Group is taking action at global level in order to face the Coronavirus (COVID-19) emergency.
-In doing so, it aims to minimize the spread of infection among its staff while ensuring the continuity of its business and service in the 32 countries where it operates.
+Right from the beginning of the pandemic, the Enel Group adopted initiatives at global level to tackle the Covid-19 emergency.
+The objective is to minimize the spread of infection among its staff while ensuring the continuity of its business and service in the 31 countries where it operates.

-- Enel has drawn up an insurance policy to cover the Group’s over 68,000 employees worldwide in the event of hospitalization if they contract the COVID-19 virus.
+- Enel has drawn up an insurance policy to cover the Group’s over 66,000 employees worldwide in the event of hospitalization if they contract Covid-19.
 The solution is the first insurance tool in the world aimed at guaranteeing support at a global level for the current pandemic.

 - At the very start of the emergency, Enel implemented a switch to remote working in all countries and for all staff whose tasks could be performed from home.
 In the case of work which couldn’t be done remotely, the operative staff were organized into elementary units (cells) consisting of small groups of colleagues who were kept apart either physically or in terms of time (i.e., work shifts) in order to limit the spread of infection and the impact on business continuity.

 - Beginning in mid-September 2021, in the countries where the progress of national vaccination campaigns and the evolution of the epidemiological situation allows, Enel launched a new model of work aimed at enabling employees who were previously working remotely, to alternate between remote working and working in-person in the office.
 The aim is to facilitate a gradual return to normality, in compliance with local regulations and prevention measures to reduce the risk of infection.